alovajs/alovajs.github.io/docs/contributing/01-overview.md

 #### Project Configuration

-If you are good at project configuration and find the shortcomings of the alova project, such as incomplete configuration, old configuration version, insufficient automation (including project development automation and Github repository management automation), you can also contribute according to the [New Feature Development](#New Feature Development) process.
+If you are skilled at project configuration and spot gaps in the alova project — incomplete or outdated config, or missing automation (for development or GitHub repo management) — you can contribute following the [New Feature Development](#New Feature Development) process.

 :::warning Important